snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed the responsive UI for the forgot password screens of both the rider and driver logins.

 Added pop-up message after login, showing login successful in driver/rider page.

+Working on field validations for all the fields in register screen like first name, last name, user name and so on using specific constraints with regular expressions.